Dehghanni/Teofl/Writing.md

 # Brainstorm

 - **Playing sports can teach people lessons about life.**
   - Playing sports will teach you success and defeats are two sides of the same coin—twins, but not enemies.
 It teaches us that failure can be turned into success if we bounce back higher than we fall.
 Failures happen &quot;for&quot; us, not &quot;to&quot; us, and nothing more than losing hope can sabotage our success.
-For example, it has been seen many times that in a football match, the losing team was able to get the better of the opposing team in the second half and snatch victory from jaws of defeat.
+For example, it has been seen many times that in a football match, the losing team was able to get the better of the opposing team and take the lead in the second half and snatch victory from jaws of defeat.
   - Playing sports will **inculcate/instill** an attitude of teamwork spirit into individuals.-\&gt;
  When engaging in sports activities, one learns how to **avoid social** loafing and cooperate with others in order to achieve the common objective of the group -\&gt;
  this quality is a must-have and sought-after skill in the workplace -\&gt;